 With all children, don’t expect to follow a pre-defined order.
 Be creative and playful, making the examination into a game involving parents, siblings and the toys available to you.

-Introduce yourself to both the parents and the child.
+Introduce yourself to the parents and the child, including your name and role.

 Children less than 2 years old should be measured supine (lying down, facing upwards).